Photo: Bella Bridesmaids Dallas | John Cain

 DO: Choose a Long Dress

 For a formal event, a full-length gown is the standard.
-Anything that hits above the knee would be a cocktail dress better worn to a semi-formal event.
+Anything that hits above the knee would be a cocktail dress better worn to a slightly less formal event.

 With that said, you can get away with a dress that doesn’t graze the floor, but to look appropriate for the formal occasion, go for calf-length or longer.